Pearson-Higher-Ed/design/membership-spec/beta/index.md

         type: optional
         approvers:
-          - Eajaz Ali Mehboob Pasha
+          - Eajaz Ali Mehboob Basha
       - req: |
           How to Contribute: You can fork the repo or create a branch out of master and make your changes, create a Pull Request for your changes to merge into this Original master branch.
 Click the [following link](https://neo.pearson.com/docs/DOC-607807#jive_content_id_How_to_contribute_to_this_repo) to see more details on how to contribute.

         type: optional
         approvers:
-          - Eajaz Ali Mehboob Pasha
+          - Eajaz Ali Mehboob Basha

   - name: Conventions
     description: |